 Based on our review, we argue that systems approaches can best be understood not as a single method, but as a diverse set of analytical responses to the idea that multi-dimensional complementarities between a policy and other aspects of the policy's context (e.g. other policies, institutions, social and economic context, cultural norms, etc.) are the first-order problem of policy design and evaluation.
 Such complementarities are present when the impact of a group of variables on an outcome is greater than the sum of its parts.
-For example, the impact of a new pay-for-performance scheme on health service delivery might depend not just on multiple characteristics of the scheme's design but also on the presence of effective data monitoring and auditing systems, on health workers' intrinsic motivation and career incentives, on the availability of resources to pay bonuses, and on whether political economy considerations permit the non-payment of bonuses - as well as potentially dozens of other dimensions along which contexts might vary.
+For example, the impact of a new pay-for-performance scheme on health service delivery might depend not just on multiple characteristics of the scheme's design but also on the presence of effective data monitoring and auditing systems, on health workers' intrinsic motivation and career incentives, on the availability of resources to pay bonuses, and on whether political economy considerations permit the payment of bonuses - as well as potentially dozens of other dimensions along which contexts might vary.
 Whereas standard impact evaluation methods typically seek to address these complexities by finding a way to "hold all else constant" in order to causally identify the impact of a policy intervention on an outcome variable, systems approaches focus in on the "all else" in order to better understand the complex ways in which policies' effectiveness might vary across contexts and time or depend on the presence of complementary policy interventions.
+The systems character of a piece of research can thus pertain to its question, theoretical approach, and/or empirical methodology.

 Within the broad umbrella of systems approaches, we distinguish between "macro-systems" approaches and "micro-systems" approaches.
 The former are primarily concerned with understanding the collective coherence of a set of policy interventions and various other elements of context, whereas the latter focus in on a single policy intervention (like most standard impact evaluations) but focus on understanding its interactions with contextual variables and other policy interventions (rather than necessarily obtaining an average treatment effect).
 We further review and distinguish among different analytical methods within each of these two categories, and link these different methods to different questions and analytical purposes.
-In particular, we suggest that the choice of which micro-systems approach to adopt depends on the degree to which contextual complementarities affect a policy's efficacy (i.e. the extent to which a given policy can be delivered or implemented correctly).
+In particular, we suggest that the choice of which micro-systems approach to adopt depends on the degree to which contextual complementarities affect a policy's efficacy (i.e. the extent to which a given policy has consistent impacts across contexts) and implementability (i.e. the extent to which a given policy can be delivered or implemented correctly).
 We combine these two dimensions to construct four stylized types of linked question types and research approaches: "what works"-style impact evaluation (consistent efficacy, consistent implementability); external validity (inconsistent efficacy, consistent implementability); implementation science (consistent efficacy, inconsistent implementability); and complex systems (inconsistent efficacy, inconsistent implementability).
 While not necessarily straightforward to apply in practice, this parsimonious framework helps explain why and when researchers might choose to adopt different systems-based methods to understand different policies and different questions - as well as when adopting a systems perspective may be less necessary.